 Let’s take a look at how design thinking can be used in customer and user-experienced product management:

-Design thinking starts with understanding customers by empathising with them.
+Design thinking starts with understanding customers by empathizing with them.
 It also defines their problems and what product needs to solve.
 There is also an exploration phase, which allows ideation, investigation of various ideas and prototyping them.
 In design, the process of exploration is crucial in creating the ultimate product, ideas come alive, get changed, replaced and expanded or refined.

 The crucial point in product design is allowing for the process of exploration, this is where innovation happens.
 Finally, after the refining of ideas there comes the process of materialization – testing the prototypes and implementing the final product.
 Testing, testing, testing.
 Designers can’t get enough of testing and editing again, which is critical in creating great designs/products.